AdvaiyaLabs/Azure-with-Nexmo-SMS/README.md

     - API App (AzurewithNexmoSMS)
     - API App Host
 	(this is the site behind the API app which the github code deploys to)

-3. It will ask for your Azure credentials if not already logged in.

-4. After the successful login, it will return to the deployment process.

 5. Fill all the required details in the form: